grz0zrg/fsynth/documentation/mk/docs/ui.md

 The fragment input panel is a complete list of all the added inputs, each of them appear as a thumbnail near the import button, nothing will be shown in the panel if no inputs were added.

-All GLSL inputs can be used as a 2D texture (**texture** keyword) within the fragment program, they are pre-defined as **iInputN** where N is the id of the input starting from 0.
+All GLSL inputs can be used as a 2D texture (**texture** keyword) within the code editor, they are pre-defined as **iInputN** where N is the id of the input starting from 0.

 You can find the input id by hovering over the thumbnail or in the title of the complex input settings dialog.